krzysztofander/hk_node/README.md

                 01 - stay awake till next system tick (default) 02 - stay awake for one tick after next system tick ...
-    Note: The following tick may still happen immediatelly after wake comming from something else than system watchdog (source of ticks)
+    Note: The following tick may still happen immediately after wake coming from something else than system watchdog (source of ticks)

 ###VTH combined
 > Values Temperature History

-Delivers historical recors in a format (no spaces in real format):
+Delivers historical records in a format (no spaces in real format):
-'(' uint32_t ',' s12.4 ')'  *delimeter* ...
+'(' uint32_t ',' s12.4 ')'  *delimiter* ...
     Parameter:
                 - First parameter is a time difference is system ticks since previous measurement.
                   If its a first record it is a difference to current time.
                 - Second parameter is temperature value in fixed point
-                - delimeter is an end of line sequence
+                - delimiter is an end of line sequence